The UOB One Card Now Offers up to 20% Cashback—but Here’s the Catch (MoneySmart Review 2024)

 4. UOB One Card: Enhanced and Additional Cashback

 1. Quarterly Cashback: This is what we talked about in the previous section.
+Think of it as a base cashback you get on general spending, barring the usual exclusions like taxes and insurance payments.
 You get 3.33% when you spend $500, $1,000, or $2,000 in a month, for all the months in a quarter.

-2. Additional Cashback: Extra cashback on top of the base/quarterly cashback when you spend at certain merchants, including McDonald’s, Shopee, and Giant.
-You get 6.67% if you spend $2,000 per month, and 5% if you only hit $500 or $1,000 in spending.
+2. Additional Cashback: Extra cashback when you spend at certain merchants, including McDonald’s, Shopee, and Giant.
+You get 6.67% if you spend $2,000 per month (Tier 3), and 5% if you only hit $500 (Tier 1) or $1,000 (Tier 2) a month.

 5. UOB One Card: Spend exclusions